Safe Babywearing After a C-Section: Guidelines and Tips

 Childbirth takes its toll on the body, especially if you undergo a cesarean delivery, commonly known as a C-section.
 While C-sections are increasingly common, it is important to understand that undergoing a C-section is a surgical procedure from which the mother requires additional healing and recovery compared to that of a natural, uncomplicated birth.
 The recovery timeline is very different from person to person, however, the physical recovery from a C-section should not affect your ability to bond and care for your baby.

-After a C-section, you'll probably hear from your doctor that you shouldn't carry anything heavier than your baby.
-Using a baby carrier helps distribute your little one's weight evenly, making it easier to carry them as you heal.
-That said, it's incredibly important that you listen to your care provider and your own body as you start babywearing.
-In this guide, we'll go over everything you need to know about that.
+After a C-section, you’ll probably hear from your doctor that you shouldn’t carry anything heavier than your baby.
+Using a baby carrier helps distribute your little one’s weight evenly, making it easier to carry them as you heal.
+That said, it’s incredibly important that you listen to your care provider and your own body as you start babywearing.
+In this guide, we'll go over some important factors to consider and guidelines to keep in mind if you are wanting to babywear after a C-section.

 When Can You Start Babywearing After a C-Section?